π£ ANNOUNCEMENTS

 3. Please review the Driveline procedure here: directionsforparentsdrivelin.docx We have also attached the file in the resources on the right side of this webpage.

-πŸ“•LITERATUREElmer has finally rescued the dragon in the last two Chapters of My Father's Dragon!
-We saw how they showed perseverance despite all the difficulties.
-We will continue their adventures out of Wild Island in the next book, Elmer and the Dragon starting on Monday.
+πLITERATURE: Elmer has finally rescued the dragon in the last two chapters of My Father's Dragon!
+We saw how perseverance was showed despite all the difficulties.
+We will continue their adventures out of Wild Island in the next book, Elmer and the Dragon, which we will be starting on Monday.

 Jobs of silent final e: